Originally published November 10, 2022. Last updated January 29, 2025.

-While most people do HPDE as a hobby, some want to go further, pursuing a career in the racing industry.
-But the path from practicing on a skid pad to making it to the starting line of the Rolex 24 at Daytona isn’t always easy.
+While HPDE is a hobby for most drivers, some want to go further.
+Pursuing a career in the racing industry and making it all the way to the starting line of the Rolex 24 at Daytona isn’t going to be easy.
+But that doesn’t mean you can’t advance beyond practicing on a skid pad.

 How Do You Get into Motorsports and Racing?